bavla/symData/format/JSON/spec.md

 # Infinity, Undefined, NaN

+The basic idea of the JSON format is that a JSON data description is in Javascript evaluated into a Javascript data value.
 ```
 > M <- matrix(c(1:4, NaN, NA, Inf, +Inf, -Inf), ncol=3, byrow=TRUE); M
      [,1] [,2] [,3]